 Transformative Adaption Yields High Returns

-CannonDesign started working with Clorox’s California-based research and development group in 2011 to better understand work patterns across its R&D facilities and to develop new a new interdisciplinary entrepreneurial culture that will enhance efficiency, increase productivity and align working environments with their brand experience.
+We started working with Clorox’s California-based research and development group in 2011 to better understand work patterns across its R&D facilities and to develop a new interdisciplinary entrepreneurial culture that will enhance efficiency, increase productivity, and align working environments with brand experience.

-Using data from occupancy studies and surveys, coupled with leadership and stakeholder interviews, CannonDesign helped Clorox create a new interdepartmental organizational structure, a series of aligned work style profiles and developed highly efficient new scientific workplace solutions to support them.
+Using data from occupancy studies and surveys, coupled with leadership and stakeholder interviews, we helped Clorox create a new interdepartmental organizational structure, a series of aligned work style profiles, and developed highly efficient workplace solutions to support them.

 I’m mobile, I don’t have an office, I work out there on the floor as do all the other leaders.
 It breaks down hierarchies, and it allows so much faster communication and decision making because we’re all in it together.
 And it’s actually a really cool environment, very informal.

 – Wayne Delker Senior Vice President + Chief Innovation Officer